Michelle Prater

 In October 2015, Michelle accepted the position of President and CEO with the North Georgia Community Foundation.
 NGCF helps people and nonprofits invest generously in the lives of all those who call our community home.
 With Michelle at the helm, the organization has grown from $42 million in assets to its current level.
 Under her leadership, NGCF has become the go to resource for nonprofit training in North Georgia, offering learning opportunities for nonprofit Executive Directors and their staff on topics designed specifically for their organizations.

-Michelle is part of the COVID-19 Community Leadership Coalition and currently serves on the UNG Mike Cottrell College of Business Dean’s Advisory Board, the Women of UNG Scholarship Committee, the Boys and Girls of Lanier Board of Directors as well as their Finance Committee.
-She also serves on the Sisu Strategic Planning Committee.
-In the past, Michelle has been a member of the United Way Worldwide Volunteerism Engagement Council, The United Way Worldwide NFL Council, and Leadership Forsyth.
+Michelle currently serves on the UNG Mike Cottrell College of Business Dean’s Advisory Board, the Georgia Forward Board of Directors, the Philanthropy Southeast Community Foundation Council, the Women of UNG Scholarship Committee, the Sisu Strategic Planning Committee, and the Boys & Girls Clubs of Lanier Board of Directors as well as their Finance Committee.
+In the past, Michelle has been a part of the COVID-19 Community Leadership Coalition, the United Way Worldwide Volunteerism Engagement Council, The United Way Worldwide NFL Council, and Leadership Forsyth.
 She has won several awards for her work, most recently being recognized as the recipient of the 2021 Brenau University Community Service Award.

 Michelle focuses on making an impact on others in her personal time as well.
 She has gone on mission trips to China, Romania, Bolivia and as mentioned above, Uganda.
 She has been a mentor for over 18 years.
 She started mentoring a first-grade boy named Jay and stayed his mentor through his graduation in 2013.
 When Jay unexpectedly passed away in 2017, Michelle stepped in to provide support for his infant son and she remains actively involved in his care today.